stimms/Blog/blog/source/_posts/roslyn-changes-everything.md

 <script src='https://gist.github.com/stimms/9974761.js'></script>

-That's probably a terrible syntax now I think about itâ€¦ whatever it is still possible.
+That's probably a terrible syntax now I think about it"¦ whatever it is still possible.

 # It is going to be awesome!